usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 With a little practice, become comfortable running XProc pipelines, seeing results on a console (command-line) window as well as in the file system.

-Since pipelines can be used to download resources, setup after the first script use XProc.
-Finishing the setup gets you started practicing with the XProc.
+Since pipelines can be used to download resources, after the first script to get the XProc engine, we use XProc.
+Finishing the setup gets you started practicing with the pipelines.

 ## Prerequisites